 Bontrager’s shoe line remains one of the most impressive in the industry.
 Just a few years ago, they launched an all-new shoe line, which was fantastic.
-Now, the next generation of Bontrager’s road shoes is headlined by the all-new Bontrager Triple X Road Shoe.
+Now, the next generation of Bontrager’s road shoes is headlined by the all-new Bontrager XXX Road Shoe.

 2020 Bontrager Triple X Road Shoe Features: